alexjcode/tictactoe-game-client/README.md

 I will represent the game board in JS as an array of objects, with different states (unchecked, X, and O)

 ## Plan of Approach
-I will use the array numbering to figure out which coordinates when checked are equvalent to a win.
-This will be the base of the game logic, and then I will need to set up events for checking a box, authenticating login actions, and when a player wins the game.

 ## User stories
 As a player with a friend nearby, I want to be able to play this game with them and keep score.